mrdougwright/rubykin.github.io/loops.md

 puts "Finished the while loop."
 ```

 This is called a `while` loop.
 The statement after the word _while_ must be true for the loop to continue running.
-So, while the x variable is less than 5, the computer will execute the code (follow our block of instructions) between _while_ and _end_ until X no longer is less than 5.
+In this example, we set x to the value zero.
+Our _while_ loop checks to see if our statement is true: `x variable is less than 5` and it is!
+So, the computer executes the code (follows our block of instructions) between _while_ and _end_ until X is no longer less than 5.

 This loop tells the computer to perform a task _WHILE_ certain things are happening.
 Your parents would tell you to look both ways, _while_ you cross the street.
 In a way, you are being programmed to perform the task of looking both ways before crossing the street.
+If there are no cars, it's safe to cross.

 The word `puts` is a method that simply "puts" the following content to the screen.
+Technically, it means `put string` and takes a string argument to put on the screen.

-Here is some pseudo code to see what's happening while this executes.
+Here is some pseudo code to see what's happening in our _while_ code.

 ```
 #psuedo code